Left Behind (Slipknot song): Promotion and release

 Prior to its official release, "Left Behind" (along with "People = Shit") was leaked online and made available for digital download in July 2001.
 The song was subsequently played by several radio stations in the United States, forcing Roadrunner to officially release the track to radio earlier than originally intended.
 The song was released as a single on October 29, featuring live versions of Slipknot tracks "Liberate" and "Surfacing" as B-sides.
-"Left Behind" was performed regularly on tour in 2002, and according to set list aggregation website Setlist.fm is the fourth most frequently-performed song from Iowa, behind "People = Shit", "Disasterpiece" and "The Heretic Anthem".

 Music video

 The music video for "Left Behind" was directed by Dave Meyers and filmed in Los Angeles, California.
 The video combines footage of the band performing in a forest with a narrative centred around a young protagonist, who is described by Metal Injection's Nick Dauk as "something of an outcast".
 Ryan Book of The Music Times outlined the narrative of the video as follows: "A filthy kid works at a butcher shop chopping meat.
 He gets bullied.
 He lives alone in a rotting hulk of a house and eats his cereal with filthy water for some reason.
 Eventually those bullies throw a rock through the window of his rotting home and it rains."
 The director's cut of the "Left Behind" music video was featured on the band's second video album Disasterpieces, released in November 2002.
 The clean version of the video ends with the boy going into his basement whereas the director's cut version ends with a scene with the boy killing a goat off-screen cutting back to the scene at the butcher shop.

 "Left Behind" has received praise from a number of commentators for its music video.
 Noisecreep ranked "Left Behind" as the sixth best Slipknot music video of all-time in 2013.
 Metal Injection ranked it the band's ninth best video, praising it for effectively capturing "the remorseful lyrics that focus on vocalist Corey Taylor's sorrow in leaving behind the support system he had while going through a period of homelessness".
 Rock Sound magazine included "Left Behind" at number two on its list of "Slipknot's 10 Most Shocking Music Video Moments", describing it as "the stuff of nightmares".

-As of March 2023, the music video for "Left Behind" has over 85 million views on YouTube.